ipolyapolya/minor_SQL/sql_ex_practice.md

 <pre><code>
 with sh as (
-    select c.country, s.name from classes c join ships s on c.class=s.class union select c.country, o.ship from outcomes o join classes c on c.class=o.ship )
+    select c.country, s.name from classes c join ships s on c.class=s.class union
-, a as (
-  select
-    country, name
-    , case
-        when result='sunk' then 1
-        else 0
+    select c.country, o.ship from outcomes o join classes c on c.class=o.ship),

-      end as sunk
-  from sh left join outcomes o on o.ship=sh.name
+      a as (select country, name, case when result='sunk' then 1 else 0 end as sunk from sh left join outcomes o on o.ship=sh.name) select country from a group by country having count(distinct name)=sum(sunk) `
-)
-select country from a
-group by country
-having count(distinct name)=sum(sunk) `
 </code></pre>